Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Both personal statements and buddy letters are elements of a VA claim that we highly recommend including, especially if your claim is thin on medical evidence from your time in service or in any way more challenging to prove.

-These statements can fill in gaps that service or medical records may not cover, confirm the progression or severity of a condition, and attest to its impact in your life and work.
-This can end up being the deciding factor in your rating, your compensation and even the difference between denial or winning the claim.
+These statements can fill in gaps that service or medical records may not cover, confirm the progression or severity of a condition, and attest to its impact on your life and work.
+This can end up being the deciding factor in your rating, your compensation, and even the difference between denying or winning the claim.

 You can learn more about writing a great personal statement from this video: “How to Write a WINNING VA Statement in Support of Claim!
 (4-Step Process)